 Above, you get the solution that you have to do for how to resolve small open balances or credits in QuickBooks.
 The information mentioned above is correct and verified so you don’t need to worry at all.

-For more issues or queries you can reach the QuickBooks error support customer helpdesk to get all the required solutions for your glitches.
+For more issues or queries you can reach the QuickBooks Consultant customer helpdesk to get all the required solutions for your glitches.
 You can also connect with the team via email or get instant replies via 24/7 live chat.